martonmiklos/translate2geda/README.md

 Export to Kicad is planned once conversion functionality is in place and satisfactorily tested.
 This should not be difficult, since the utility uses nanometres internally and also uses many of the dimensions and flags internally that the Kicad format is based on.

-Export to Eagle is also planned, as Eagle have been good enough to use an easily parsed XML format.
+Export to Eagle was planned, as Eagle was good enough to use an easily parsed XML format.

 BXL files are a package and vendor agnostic device description format that includes pad, symbol and footprint definitions in a single binary file encoded with adaptive Huffman encoding.
 The adaptive Huffman decoding code was ported to Java from vala code originally written by Geert Jordaens.